ERnsTL/flowd/README.md

   bin/udp2stdout localhost:4000
   ```

+  This should listen for the results.

 1. Run a processing component:

   ```
   bin/launch -in udp4://:0 -out udp4://localhost:4000 bin/filter-records
   ```

+  This should run a simple filtering component, publish it on the network using mDNS and output the UDP port it listens on.

 1. Run a simple data source: